Mina267/Embedded-Linux/Embedded-Linux/20-BuildRoot-Add-GitHUB-Package/README.md

 ### Building the Image with Your Package

+#### Purpose:
+To configure and build a Buildroot image that includes your custom package.

 1. **Configure Buildroot:**

-   Run `make menuconfig` to open the Buildroot configuration menu:

    ```sh
    make menuconfig
    ```

-2. **Select Your Package:**

    Navigate to "Target Packages" -> "Misc" and select "MinaGithub_package".
-Save and exit the configuration menu.
+Save and exit.

-3. **Build the Image:**
+2. **Build the Image:**

-   Run `make` to build the entire Buildroot image with your custom package:

    ```sh
    make
    ```

-4. **If Rebuilding Just the Package:**
+3. **Rebuild Just the Package:**

-   If you have already built an image and only want to add the new package, you can run:

    ```sh
    make MinaGithub_package
    make -j4
    ```

-   This will include `MinaGithub_package` into the root filesystem image.
+   This ensures your package is included in the root filesystem image.

-### Summary
+## Summary

 1. **Develop your application and Makefile.**
 2. **Push your files to GitHub.**